The application process for a Skilled Worker visa (for Doctors)

 - Apply to come to the UK for longer than 6 months

 - Extend your visa to longer than 6 months

 - Transfer your visa to a new passport

 If your visa application is approved, you’ll automatically get a Biometric Residence Permit.

 When you arrive in the UK, you will need to pick this up from the location that you selected during your visa application.
-As such, it is recommended that this is sent to a post office branch nearby to the hospital that you will be working in.

 The visa application process will differ depending on whether you’re applying from outside the UK and are coming to the UK, inside the UK and extending your current visa or inside the UK and switching from a different visa.
 This article is a guide for those applying from outside of the UK and are coming to the UK.
-Each individuals circumstances are different and therefore you may be required to provide more information that specified above.
+Each individuals circumstances are different and therefore you may be required to provide more information than mentioned above.